Oregon’s extraterrestrial history: The 1950 Trent UFO sighting

-The McMenamins UFO Fest is celebrating its 23rd year this weekend, but did you know that Oregon’s extraterrestrial roots run much deeper?
+Oregon’s McMenamins UFO Fest is celebrating its 23rd year this weekend, but did you know that the state’s extraterrestrial roots run much deeper?

 The UFO Fest found its home in McMinnville in 1999, 49 years after a local UFO sighting became national news.